|Title:||Head Men's Basketball Coach|

 While he achieved a historic personal accomplishment, Slocum has always been about the success of his players and his program over the attention he receives.

-Slocum, who is the 12th head coach in school history, has tremendous energy around the basketball court and his passion for the game has shown in the way the Penguins have played under his tutelage.
+Slocum, who is just the 12th head coach in the school's 80-plus year history, has tremendous energy around the basketball court and his passion for the game has shown in the way the Penguins have played under his tutelage.

 The Guins’ eight-win improvement in the Horizon League marks the best one-year turnaround since the league went to 10 teams and the second best in league history.
 YSU also lost three other games by a combined seven points.

 YSU set a Horizon League mark with five different players earning the league’s player-of-the-week award.
 DuShawn Brooks (Dec.
-5), Damian Eargle (Jan.
+5), Eargle (Jan.
 2), Ashen Ward (Jan.
-9), Blake Allen (Jan.
-23) and Kendrick Perry (Feb.
+9), Allen (Jan.
+23) and Perry (Feb.
 6) all won the award that season.

 For the second straight season, the Penguins set the school’s single-season 3-point record with 270 made 3-pointers.
 The old record of 235 was set in 2010-11.
 They also tied the mark for most 3-point attempts of 708, which was set in 2010-11.